FBI informant charged with lying about Joe and Hunter Biden's ties to Ukrainian energy company | News Channel 3-12

 A judge set a detention hearing for Feb.
 20 for Smirnov, who was arrested at the Las Vegas airport after arriving in the U.S. from overseas.

-Associated Press writers Eric Tucker and Lisa Mascaro in Washington and Ken Ritter in Las Vegas contributed to this report.
+Associated Press writers Eric Tucker in Washington and Ken Ritter in Las Vegas contributed to this report.